 Prevention of allergy to prevent immunity naïve

-Another note to today's environment is that urban smog contains highly reactive radicals that are generated by sunlight, for example, from nitrous oxides from automobile flue gases.
+Another note to today's environment is that urban smog contains highly reactive radicals that are generated by sunlight, for example, from nitrous oxides from automotive flue gases.
 The mixture of these radicals, smoke and organic fumes (poetically called smog) chemically modifies natural antigens (oxidation, alkylation, nitration, etc.), causing their increased irritation.
 A less experienced immune system can lead to hypersensitivity to the original, unmodified natural antigen (eg pollen).
-It follows that children nowadays should have immune experience with both unmodified natural antigens and industrially polluted environments - unless, of course, the Czech scientists from the Institute for Human Improvement plan to replace the replacement of internal combustion engines with electrical and industrial inventions in the next five years, Toxic products will not be produced.
+It follows that children nowadays should have immune experience with both unmodified natural antigens and industrially polluted environments - unless, of course, Czech scientists from the Institute for Human Improvement plan to replace the replacement of internal combustion engines with electric and industrial inventions in the next five years, toxic products will not be produced.

 Treatment of allergy

 I wrote about allergy prevention.
 However, it is necessary to treat already developed allergy, which is practiced in antihistamines and immunosuppressive drugs.
 Even less known is the fact that allergies also cushion some adaptogens, which are virtually non-existent in comparison to conventional drugs .
 (I could repeat the previous sentence for greater emphasis.)
 It goes without saying that people with developed allergies should avoid their allergens and create hypoallergenic environments as best they can to their needs.

 Anti-allergic effects of ginseng